infrafast/piwebpool/README.md

     goto http://your_raspberry_ip/config change port to 8090 as 80 is used by apache sudo service adafruit-webide.sh restart

-4) deploy the file in /home/run the piwebpool install script source setup.sh
+4)  as "webide" user (if not existing, please create the user and group), deploy the file in /usr/share/adafruit/webide/repositories/piweb and run the piwebpool install script source setup.sh

 5) check and modify the configuration with your setup: